attilamester/call-graph/index.md

     <span class="apostrophe apostrophe-l">"</span>
     Due to the increasing number of new malware appearing daily, it is impossible to manually inspect each sample.
-By applying data mining techniques to analyze the program code, we can help manual pro- cessing.
+By applying data mining techniques to analyze the program code, we can help manual processing.
 In this paper we propose a method to extract signatures from the executable binary of a malware, in order to query the local neighborhood in real time.
 The method is validated by applying community detection algorithms on the common fingerprints-based malware graph to identify